 Payroll taxes are generally collected through the PAYE (Pay As You Earn) system operated by employers.
 If you have employees, you’ll almost certainly be required to operate PAYE unless all your employees have low earnings, aren’t given any additional benefits or don’t have income from another job or pension.

 This applies even if you have set up a company with yourself as the only employee.
 You do not have to collect payroll taxes through PAYE if you are self-employed and have no employees.

 Payroll taxes handled through PAYE include income tax and National Insurance contributions deducted from employees’ pay and the employers’ National Insurance paid by the business.
 The PAYE system involves calculating and paying any payroll taxes due to HM Revenue & Customs (HMRC), generally on a monthly basis.

-The PAYE system is changing.
-By April 2014 all businesses will be required to report payroll information and send the tax and NI deducted electronically to HMRC every time an employee is paid - known as Real Time Information (RTI) - (instead of annually through form P46).
+In 2013 the way you report PAYE to HMRC changed.
+All businesses are now required to report payroll information and send the tax and NI deducted electronically to HMRC every time an employee is paid - known as Real Time Information (RTI) - (instead of annually through form P46).

 To do this you will either need to use RTI compatible software or outsource your payroll to a payroll bureau or your accountant.
 Alternatively, HMRC has produced basic PAYE tools and calculators which are suitable for small employers to use to fulfil their online filing requirements.

 The RTI PAYE system is linked to employees’ benefit payments – now known as Universal Credit payments - to improve the accuracy rate of tax payments and benefits.

 The PAYE system also covers the payroll taxes due on most employee benefits, such as expenses, health insurance and company cars.
 The main exception is any pension contributions the business makes into an approved pension scheme.
 There are no tax or National Insurance payroll taxes on the value of this benefit.